Princess Victoria Louise of Prussia

-Princess Victoria Louise of Prussia (Viktoria Luise Adelheid Mathilde Charlotte; 13 September 1892 – 11 December 1980) was the only daughter and youngest child of Wilhelm II, German Emperor, and Augusta Victoria of Schleswig-Holstein.
+Princess Victoria Louise of Prussia (Viktoria Luise Adelheid Mathilde Charlotte; 13 September 1892 – 11 December 1980) was the only daughter and youngest child of Wilhelm II, and Augusta Victoria of Schleswig-Holstein.
 Through her father, Victoria Louise was a great-granddaughter of Queen Victoria of the United Kingdom.

 Victoria Louise's 1913 wedding to Prince Ernest Augustus of Hanover was the largest gathering of reigning monarchs in Germany since German unification in 1871, and one of the last great social events of European royalty before the First World War began fourteen months later.
-Shortly after the wedding, she became the Duchess of Brunswick by marriage.
+Upon marriage, she became the Duchess of Brunswick.

 Early life and education

 Victoria Louise was born on 13 September 1892 at the Marmorpalais in Potsdam, the seventh child and only daughter of German Emperor Wilhelm II and Empress Augusta Victoria.
 "After six sons, God has given us our seventh child, a small but very strong little daughter," the empress wrote in her diary soon after the birth.
 The princess was baptised in the Marble Gallery of the New Palace in Potsdam on 22 October, the birthday of the empress.
 She was named Victoria after her paternal great-grandmother, Queen Victoria, and Louise after her paternal great-great-grandmother, Louise of Mecklenburg-Strelitz.
 Known officially as Victoria Louise, she was nicknamed "Sissy" by her family.

 Historian Justin C. Vovk writes that Victoria Louise was intelligent like her paternal grandmother Empress Frederick, stately and dignified like her mother, but imperious and willful like her father.
-She enjoyed being the center of attention and was her father's favourite.
+She enjoyed being the center of attention and was her father's favorite.
 According to her eldest brother Crown Prince Wilhelm, Victoria Louise was "the only one of us who succeeded in her childhood in gaining a snug place" in their father's heart.
-In 1902, her English governess, Anne Topham, observed in their first meeting that the nine-year-old princess was friendly, energetic, and always quarreling with her next eldest brother, Prince Joachim.
+In 1902, her English governess, Anne Topham, observed in their first meeting that the nine-year-old princess was friendly, energetic, and always quarreling with her youngest brother, Prince Joachim.
 Anne later noted that the "warlike" emperor "unbends to a considerable extent when in the bosom of his family," and is the "dominating force of his daughter's life.
 His ideas, his opinions on men and things are persistently quoted by her."

 The family resided at Homburg Castle, and Victoria Louise and Joachim would often visit their cousins – the children of the Prussian princesses Margaret and Sophia – at nearby Kronberg Castle.
 In 1905, the princess studied music with concert pianist Sandra Droucker.
 For one week in May 1911, Victoria Louise traveled to England aboard the royal yacht Hohenzollern with her parents, where they visited their cousin George V, for the unveiling of a statue of Queen Victoria in front of Buckingham Palace.
 The princess's confirmation took place at Friedenskirche in Potsdam on 18 October 1909.